Skip to main content

 Link to commit: 238370ae492932994c6913d3535124cf7e4d5c11

-I've also added the "jsonc" info next to each actor on the level itself so you can move around the level and see next to each actor how it was created:
+I've also added the .jsonc info next to each actor on the level itself, so you can move around the level and see how it was created next to each actor:

-You can technically use anything that you can put "eco-info".
+You can technically use anything that you can put in an eco-info lump.
 But using things that aren't eco in these can become very confusing so I'd advise against doing so.

 1 Yellow eco blob